JorgenEriksen/Semester-assignment-2018/README.txt

 I have decided to use Flexbox on the header and the 3 "card" boxes on home and contact page.
 I have not used Grid or flexbox any other places on the website, as it is not needed for this layout.

 The background picture and the mail icon has CC0 Creative Commonsis.
-I have modified the picture by making it blury in photoshop.
+I have modified the background picture by making it blury in photoshop.
 I got the background picture from here: https://pixabay.com/no/iskrem-iskrembar-dessert-is-kaldt-410330/ And the mail icon from here: https://svgsilh.com/image/1332774.html